nklein/gauss/README.md

      (defun make-vector (type-list list-of-values) ...)
      (defun make-vector* (type-list &rest values) ...)

+All of the above return a structure of type `MATRIX`.

 For example, to create a `SINGLE-FLOAT` matrix and a commensurate vector, one might: